utiasDSL/upright/README.md

 # Upright: Nonprehensile Object Transportation (with a Position-Controlled Mobile Manipulator)

-Simulation and testing code for a mobile manipulator balancing objects on its end effector.
+Simulation and experiment code for a mobile manipulator balancing objects on its end effector.
 Simulator is Pybullet.

 The code is designed to run on ROS Noetic.
 There is Docker image available in the `docker/` directory if you are not running Ubuntu 20.04 with Noetic natively.
+For experiments on real hardware, it is highly recommended to use a real-time system like Linux with the PREEMPT_RT patch.

 ## Contents
 * `docker/`: Dockerfile and utility scripts to install and run things under ROS